Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Methodology

 \subsection{Augmented Prototypes Alignment}

-In federated learning, under the domain skew problem, the individual clients possess local data that is limited to a specific domain, which can lead to overfitting and poor generalization.
+In federated learning, under the domain shift problem, the individual clients possess local data that is limited to a specific domain, which can lead to overfitting and poor generalization.
 Unlike previous works~\cite{tan2022fedproto,mu2023fedproc,huang2023rethinking} that consider only the prototype construction at the inter-domain level on the server, we propose constructing the intra-domain prototypes at the local clients.
-To address the limitation of local training data diversity, we conduct the MixUp-based prototype augmentation. ~Unlike traditional input-level MixUp, which introduces variation in raw input, feature-level MixUp operates on embedding features, producing semantically richer and more stable, less domain-specific augmented prototypes.
+To address the limitation of local training data diversity, we conduct the MixUp-based prototype augmentation.
+Unlike traditional input-level MixUp, which introduces variation in raw input, feature-level MixUp operates on embedding features, producing semantically richer, more stable augmented prototypes that are less domain-specific.
 We first encode the local samples $\{{x}_i,{y}_i\}$ into the feature vectors $h_i$ using the feature extractor $f$.
 Inspired by MixUp~\cite{zhang2018mixup} augmentation technique, which generates synthetic instances by combining the features and labels of samples pairs through linear interpolation, we incorporate MixUp strategy to generate the augmented feature as follows:

 where $\gamma \sim Beta(\alpha,\alpha)$ with $\alpha \in (0,\infty)$, and $h_j$ is the feature of random data sample $x_j$ from different semantic class on $D_m$.
 This approach increases the diversity within local features and helps prevent overfitting to data specific to a particular domain.
 Similar to Eq.~\ref{eq:localproto}, we denote the augmented prototypes of local client $m^{th}$ as: